Sam Houston vs. New Mexico State odds, predictions, expert picks

-Sam Houston vs. New Mexico State prediction, odds, time: 2025 college football Week 6 picks by proven expert
+Sam Houston vs. New Mexico State prediction, odds, time: 2025 college football Week 6 picks by top expert

 SportsLine expert Emory Hunt has revealed his New Mexico State vs. Sam Houston picks for Thursday's Conference USA matchup